Reeves: Gatwick second runway shows Government ‘backing builders, not blockers’

 It comes after the Planning Inspectorate initially rejected the airport’s application and earlier this year recommended Ms Alexander should approve the project if the changes were made.

-New commitments include Gatwick’s management setting its own targets for the proportion of passengers who travel to the airport by public transport, rather than a legally binding target.
+New commitments include a legally binding target for the proportion of passengers who travel to Gatwick by public transport, rather than the airport’s management setting its own targets.

 Residents affected by more noise will be able to ask Gatwick to cover the costs for triple-glazed windows.